the-events-calendar/tribe-common/readme.txt

 = [4.14.1] 2021-07-21 =

-* Feature - Add new notice for Stellar Sale.
+* Feature - Add new notice for Liquid Web Sale.
 [TCMN-111]
 * Feature - Create a Notice Service Provider and some initial tests.
 Move the BF sale notice to the new provider, as well as several of the others.
 [TCMN-111]
 * Language - 0 new strings added, 24 updated, 1 fuzzied, and 0 obsoleted